Driving licence in the United Kingdom: Newly qualified drivers

 There are currently no restrictions on newly qualified drivers in England, Wales or Scotland.
-However, if a newly qualified driver receives six penalty points within two years of passing, the licence is automatically revoked and the driver must pass the full test again; this also applies in Northern Ireland.
+However, if a newly qualified driver receives six penalty points within two years of passing, the licence is automatically revoked, and the driver must pass the full test again; this also applies in Northern Ireland.
 These six points remain on the new licence until their designated expiry time.

 In Great Britain, some new drivers may display green "P" plates ("probationary") on their vehicle to alert other drivers that they have recently passed their driving test.
 This is optional and not a legal requirement and may be displayed for as long as desired.
 P plates are not commonly used in Northern Ireland.

 In Northern Ireland, new drivers must display orange "R" plates for 1 year after passing the test, and are limited to a maximum speed of 45 mph.
 This is a legal requirement and failure to display R plates results in 2 penalty points and a fine.
 These drivers are known as restricted drivers.

 In the Isle of Man (a UK Crown dependency), new drivers must display "R" plates similar to those in Northern Ireland, but red, for 1 year after passing the test, and are limited to a maximum speed of 50 mph.

 Towing restrictions

 The rules on what a driver can tow are different depending on when they passed their driving test.
 If they passed their car driving test on or after 1 January 1997, they may drive a car or van up to 3,500 kg maximum authorised mass (MAM) towing a trailer of up to 750 kg MAM, and they may tow a trailer over 750 kg MAM as long as the combined MAM of the trailer and towing vehicle is no more than 3,500 kg MAM when loaded.
 They must pass the car and trailer driving test to tow anything heavier.
 If a driver passed their car test before 1 January 1997, they are usually allowed to drive a vehicle and trailer combination up to 8,250 kg MAM.
 They are also allowed to drive a minibus with a trailer over 750 kg MAM.

-On 16 September 2021, the Secretary of State for Transport laid a statutory instrument to retrospectively grant the BE (car and trailer) entitlement to all category B licence holders.
-From 15 November 2021, all standard car licence holders will be able to tow a trailer with a MAM of up to 3500 kg.
+On 16 September 2021, the Secretary of State for Transport laid a statutory instrument to retrospectively grant the BE (car and trailer) entitlement to all GB category B licence holders.
+From 15 November 2021, all GB standard car licence holders have been permitted to tow a trailer with a MAM of up to 3500 kg.

-An additional legislative change from 16 December 2021 means that drivers with B (car) entitlement will automatically have BE (car with trailer) entitlement without the need to take a BE test.
+An additional legislative change from 16 December 2021 means that drivers with B (car) entitlement also automatically receive BE (car with trailer) entitlement without the need to take a BE test.
 This allows them to tow vehicles up to 3,500 kg maximum authorised mass (MAM).